-Our Spring Intensive is one of the most eagerly anticipated highlights of the School of Life program.
+Join us for one of the most eagerly anticipated highlights of The School of Life program.

-Day One: Equips us with the core skills of Emotional Intelligence.
+Day One, Improving Your Emotional Intelligence: Equips us with the core skills of Emotional Intelligence.
 We will learn why our minds have a hard time understanding themselves, how to map and understand our anxieties and why we respond to frustration in certain ways.

-Day Two: Takes us on a structured journey around resilience in the face of stress.
+Day Two, Developing Calm & Resilience: Takes us on a structured journey around resilience in the face of stress.
 Agitation is always in essence a mental phenomenon, a result of ideas – a calm mind-set therefore relies on having to hand a raft of calming ideas that can be called upon in moments of panic.
 Day two will end with a Conversation Dinner where we’ll learn to overturn small talk and master the art of opening up our deeper selves for greater connection.

-Day Three: Teaches us how to choose our partners wisely and make our relationships last.
+Day Three, Making Relationships Work: Teaches us how to choose our partners wisely and make our relationships last.
 One of the gravest errors we make around relationships is to imagine that they aren’t things we can get better at.
 On this day we will learn to practice and refine our skills at love.

-Day Four: Explores how we can achieve our career potential.
+Day Four, Identifying Your Career Potential: Explores how we can achieve our career potential.
 We will employ psychological tools to better understand our talents, and move forward professionally and purposefully, using the opportunities open to us.

-Day Five: Explores narrative and the stories we tell ourselves about who we are and how the world works.
+Day Five, Storytelling As Therapy & The Meaning of life: Explores narrative and the stories we tell ourselves about who we are and how the world works.
 We will identify sources of meaning in the everyday and ask questions about how we can find more congruence in our day to day lives.
 The final day will end with casual drinks and reflections as a group.